HUD-Software/core/README.md

 - Memory: dynamic allocations, slicing, constexpr allocations/constructions/destructions, etc...
 - Strings: UTF-8 strings, ANSI strings, platform specific strings, etc...

-`Core` follows the STL interface but permit to make change and addition to the STL specification to improve productivity, limit bugs and improve performances.
+`Core` follows the STL interface but permit to make change and addition to the STL specification to improve productivity, limit bugs and improve performance.
 It focus on code quality, robustness, and performance.

-`Core` follow the [HUD-Software](https://github.com/HUD-Software) project organisations:
+`Core` follow the [HUD-Software](https://github.com/HUD-Software) project organisation:

 - `src` directory contains the source and interface of the `Core`
-  - `src/core` directroy contains the interface of the `Core` library.
+  - `src/core` directory contains the interface of the `Core` library.
 This is the directory that will be included in C++ user code to use the library.

-- `test`directory contains the source of all tests of the core in `src`.
-Code coverage check that `test`cover all `src` code.
+- `test`directory contains the source of all tests of the `Core` in `src`.
+Code coverage checks that `test` covers all `src` code.

 ## targets